Radical of a ring: Jacobson radical

-As with the nilradical, we can extend this definition to arbitrary two-sided ideals I by defining J(I) to be the preimage of J(R/I) under the projection map R → R/I.
+As with the nilradical, one can extend this definition to arbitrary two-sided ideals I by defining J(I) to be the preimage of J(R/I) under the projection map R → R/I.

 If R is commutative, the Jacobson radical always contains the nilradical.
 If the ring R is a finitely generated Z-algebra, then the nilradical is equal to the Jacobson radical, and more generally: the radical of any ideal I will always be equal to the intersection of all the maximal ideals of R that contain I. This says that R is a Jacobson ring.

-The Baer radical
+Baer radical

-The Baer radical of a ring is the intersection of the prime ideals of the ring R. Equivalently it is the smallest semiprime ideal in R. The Baer radical is the lower radical of the class of nilpotent rings.
-Also called the "lower nilradical" (and denoted Nil_{∗}R), the "prime radical", and the "Baer-McCoy radical".
+The Baer radical of a ring is the intersection of the prime ideals of the ring R. Equivalently it is the smallest semiprime ideal in R. The Baer radical is the lower radical of the class of nilpotent rings, and is also called the "lower nilradical" (and denoted Nil_{∗}R), the "prime radical", and the "Baer-McCoy radical".
 Every element of the Baer radical is nilpotent, so it is a nil ideal.

 For commutative rings, this is just the nilradical and closely follows the definition of the radical of an ideal.

-The upper nil radical or Köthe radical
+Upper nil radical or Köthe radical

 The sum of the nil ideals of a ring R is the upper nilradical Nil^{*}R or Köthe radical and is the unique largest nil ideal of R. Köthe's conjecture asks whether any left nil ideal is in the nilradical.